devcode1981/File-Provider-Storage/README.md

 ## Differences with production

-- NGINX does not serve static files
+- gitlab-workhorse does not serve static files
 - C compiler needed to run `bundle install` (not needed with Omnibus)
 - GitLab can rewrite its program code and configuration data (read-only with Omnibus)